Parsing and evaluating problems¶

 To use the evaluator, we first need to initialize it.
 When initializing the

 evaluator, we give the problem as an argument.
-We can also give the valuator some
+We can also give the evaluator some

 optional additional arguments:

-are symbols of two simulator and the corresponding values
+where s_1 and s_2 are symbols of two simulators and the corresponding values

-are dicts with some parameters values for the corresponding simulators.
+are dicts with some parameter values for the corresponding simulators.

 These parameter values are passed to the simulators.